jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Preface

 "_People are angry, man!
-Most people's lives suck...Even if like the economy is doing better, the vast majority of people aren't doing what they want to do with their lives._" Joe Rogan, November 2019.
+Most people's lives suck...Even if like the economy is doing better, the vast majority of people aren't doing what they want to do with their lives._" [Joe Rogan, November 2019](https://youtu.be/-0sKkbjQYqw?t=1243).

 This book was going to deal with your levels of anger and happiness in life.
 It was going to begin with analyzing your take on the economy, nation, and life at large.

 Now we've hit the Great 2020 Pandemic.
 I don't need to inquire about your happiness anymore.
-If you're like most Americans and Canadians, you're likely downright terrified about getting sick, and perhaps more frigthening to think about, what the future holds.
+If you're like most Americans and Canadians, you're likely downright terrified about getting sick, and perhaps more frightening, thinking about what the future holds.

 For years, North Americans suffered under troubling trends: micro-management at work, antisocial behavior at home, and political hatred in government.
 We got by because superficially we're "doing great": we have full employment, luxurious homes, and stable politics.
 Whenever things got too bad, and we got too unhappy, we visited the shopping mall for therapy.
 If we were still angry, we'd install a new political party.
 Over the years, we've given Left and Right the levers of power again and again.

-No matter which we choose, Main Street wasn't happy with the results.
+Yet, no matter which we choose, Main Street wasn't happy with the results.

 That's because there is something fundamentally wrong with our society.
-Now its time we step up, as our ancestors did so many times before, and rethink our way of life.
+We're working to keep the Industrial Age alive.
+It's finally time we step up, as our ancestors did so many times before, and rethink our way of life.
 The hardest part isn't about explaining our problems or coming up with solutions.
 It involves the realization that ordinary people should be happy with our jobs, government, and life.

 It's our right to enjoy happy lives.

 Because individual happiness is the ultimate sign of a healthy society.
 Interesting to note, our ancestors were often happier then we are.
-Even though they were hard up in comparison.
+Even though they were hard-up in comparison.
 Our grandparents or great-grandparents weren't "simpler."
 Nor did they have lower standards.
 They were content because they saw their society improve every year.

 In contrast, our culture is going backward.
 The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
 A significant reason is that as employees and customers of big bureaucracies and corporations, we're powerless to demand better.

-But the bigger cause for our society's decline is our belief in Left and Right political ideologies.
+But the more significant cause for our society's decline is our belief in Left and Right political ideologies.

 We keep alternating which "side" controls our governments.
 But nothing changes with either because the truth is we give Conservative and Progressive doctrines far too much credit.
 Regular people on Main Street following one (or hating another) are never going to solve our problems.

 When I began writing this book in September 2019, I wanted to (somehow) convince the middle-class to stop putting so much faith in Left and Right writers, commentators, and thinkers.
-Not only do partisan leaders avoid living on Main Street and never feel the pain of our everyday problem.
-Both ideologies were invented centuries ago; before humanity even had electricity.
+Not only do these partisan avoid living on Main Street and thus never feel the pain of our everyday problems.
+But, both ideologies were invented during the Industrial Age, before humanity even had electricity.
 Left/Right ideas and platforms are simply too old and outdated to give us happiness in modern civilization.

 It's okay to change our ideologies.
 Most people don't realize that.
 But we're free to pick and choose whichever one we want.
-There's nothing special about any political doctrine.
+Be it democratic socialism, hereditary monarchy, or Left/Right, there's nothing special about any political doctrine.
 Each was created by a human being to help society prosper.

 So, if you're not happy with your life, you're _supposed_ to change the philosophy that rules your nation.

 And now you should.
-Because this one virus is highlighting just how shaky our foundations really are in the self-described "First World".
+Because this one virus is highlighting just how shaky our foundations really are.

 There have been hundreds of pandemics throughout history—and yet today, we were caught with our pants down.
 Why?
 Why was President Trump impeached?
 What was the reason?
-Even if you agreed with in November, was that media circus really what our government and political energy should have been completely obsessed with only a few months ago?
+Even if you agreed with the trial in November, was that really what our government and political energy should have been completely obsessed with only a few months ago?

 Both partisan "side" are the faces of the exact same coin.
-When President Obama tried to overhaul the healthcare system, was any reporter or strategist talking about pandemic plans?
+When President Obama tried to overhaul the healthcare system, was any pundit or strategist talking about pandemic plans?
 We have fire drills throughout our society; why don't we have pandemic plans?

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PolishedSaneBooby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/PolishedSaneBooby" target="_blank" class="button small">Reader</a>

 _City fires plagued humanity for thousands of years.
-Until we used technology to overcome and prevent them.
+Until we, and our government, used technology to overcome and prevent them.
 Credit: Wikimedia Commons, Library of Congress, and Unsplash._

 Here's why.
-Instead of governing our society, Left/Right ideologues, commentators, and columnists have been blaming each other for their inability to get things done.
+Instead of governing our society, Left/Right ideologues, commentators, and columnists have been blaming each other for their inability to solve problems using Internet Age technology.

-I mean, if you ignored an election, would you even notice who won?
-If you looked at a COVID-19 infection map, could you uncover which states, provinces, and countries are governed by Left or Right parties?
+I mean, if (or when) you ignore an election, do you even notice who won?

-You couldn't, because Left/Right have no original ideas.
-They keep tinkering with government policy because neither understands how modern technology works.
-But no regulation or law encourages traffic, climate change, or forces our workdays to get more fraustrating.
-Writing down procedures and having meetings doesn't solve problems.

-That's why Harry Potter didn't write new spells and assume Voldemort would go away.
-Protagonists solve problems with real-life objects.

-This isn't just a pandemic.
-It's a test to see how well we can deal with life's inevitable challenges.
-Outbreaks, depressions, wars, and famines are inevitable and not defeated by TV arguments or words in a regulation handbook.

-We're struggling today, because our political ideologies are so old they're stagnating our government, culture, and civilization.
+Does road traffic disappear and reappear every four years?
+What about climate change?
+Do our workdays become more productive after the first Tuesday in November?

+Of course not.

+We're struggling during this pandemic because our political ideologies make us think life will get better once "the other side" is defeated.
+It's just not true.
+It's proven itself not to be true for the past several generations.
 I happened to be writing this book long before the coronavirus.
 Suddenly history has given us all a sad reality check.

 To upgrade our civilization and re-attain stability, health, and happiness, we need to revamp a lot of things.
 Techvolution, a new philosophy that empowers the people of Main Street, will help us get there.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog" target="_blank" class="button small">Reader</a>

-_We deal with lots of BS as employees and customers.
-Ordinary people vote Left/Right hoping for change.
-But to actually improve our lives, we need a new philosophy.
-One that gives us society's levers of power.
-Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Our Levers of Power